ome/omero-scripts/omero/annotation_scripts/README.md

 1. Fork omero-user-scripts in your own github account

-2. Change into your the scripts location of your OMERO installation
+2. Change into the scripts location of your OMERO installation

         cd OMERO_DIST/lib/scripts